Nodulaire/ELK-Ansible/Documentation/README.md

 ## AIM

-Here you will find installation exemples and tutorial to make all your installation send logs to the ELK stack
+Here you will find installation examples and tutorial to make all your installation send logs to the ELK stack

 ## Summary
 1 - [Ansible documentation](#ansible-documentation)